exercism/v3/languages/elixir/exercises/concept/anonymous-functions/.docs/after.md

   &<=/2
   ```

-- Bound varables from an outer scope can be used in an inner scope using the bound variable name to [create closures].
+- Bound varables from an outer scope can be used in an inner scope using the bound variable name to [create closures][closure].

   ```elixir
   def return_closure(x) do